nova-rey/Screaming-Penguin/docs/GETTING_STARTED.md

 sha256sum -c SHA256SUMS
 ```

-## Choosing an Installer Format: IMG vs ISO
+## Installer Artifacts: .img vs .iso

-Screaming Penguin now ships two installer artifacts:
+Screaming Penguin currently ships two primary artifacts:

-### `.img`
-- Best for Linux users
-- Flash directly with `dd`
-- Includes prebuilt CONFIG partition
-- Easiest fully-automated workflow

-### `.iso`
-- Best for Windows (Rufus) and macOS (Etcher)
-- Requires user to manually create a CONFIG partition after flashing
-- Compatible with BIOS + UEFI
-- Same installer environment as IMG

-If you are on Windows, choose the ISO path.
-If you are on Linux, choose the IMG path.
+- A raw disk image: `screaming-penguin.img`
+- A hybrid ISO: `screaming-penguin.iso`

+As a rule of thumb:

+- **Linux / macOS** users who are comfortable with `dd`, `lsblk`, and
+  basic disk tools should prefer the **`.img`**.
+It writes directly to a
+  USB device and produces a bootable stick with a separate `CONFIG`
+  partition ready for `installer-config.yml`.

+- **Windows** users, and anyone who prefers GUI USB tools such as Rufus,
+  can use the **`.iso`**.
+After flashing the ISO to a USB stick, you will
+  create the `CONFIG` partition manually (see below) and drop your
+  `installer-config.yml` there.

 ⸻